The CoBA Connection

 30 Years.
 Thousands of Students.
 One Indelible Legacy.

-He sat in the back, eyes glazed, seemingly miles away from the lecture on organizational behavior.
-For an entire semester, Dr. Steven Karau, the man whose research on group motivation has been featured on ABC’s 20/20 and in the Wall Street Journal was certain he had failed to reach him.
-“He looked completely disengaged,” Dr. Karau recalls.
-“I would ask questions, try to pull him in, but on the surface, it looked like pure boredom.”
-Years later, a chance encounter at a professional event revealed a different story.
-The former student approached him, not with a complaint, but with a confession: “Your course was my favorite.
-That personality training we did?
-I used it to understand myself build my confidence, and it’s the reason I am successful today.”
-That moment, the visible transformation of a "bored" student into a confident leader is a great example of why Dr. Karau, a Professor of Management at the College of Business and Analytics (CoBA), has been named the 2025 CoBA Graduate Teacher of the Year.
+Years later, a chance encounter at a professional event revealed a very different story.
+The former student approached Karau, not with a complaint, but with a confession: “Your course was my favorite,” he said.
+“That personality training we did?
+I used it to understand myself build, my confidence, and it’s the reason I am successful today.”
+That moment, the quiet transformation of a seemingly disengaged student into a confident leader, captures exactly why Dr. Karau, a Professor of Management at the College of Business and Analytics, has been named the 2025 CoBA Graduate Teacher of the Year.

 A Researcher’s Lens, A Teacher’s Heart